sokra/items-store/README.md

 `rebaseUpdate` default to an identity function that just returns `update`.

 `applyNewData: function(oldData, newData)` Apply new data (from `ItemsStore.setItemData`) to old data.
-The new data for the items is returned.
+The new data for the item is returned.
 Usually the function doesn't modify `oldData`, but this is not required by items-store (but react requires immutable props and state).
 A possible optimization is to return the `oldData` object when it is equal to `newData` (and do the same for nested objects).

 `applyNewData` defaults to an identity function that just returns `newData`.

+`applyNewError: function(oldData, newError)` Same as `applyNewData`, but for `ItemsStore.setItemError`.
+The new data for the item is returned.
+Usually the function returns same kind of marker data that signals an error to readers.
+The function should not modify `oldData`, but it can copy it to the error marker to display cached data in cause of an error.

+`applyNewError` defaults to a function that returns `null`.

 **timing**